ellifteria/CChip8Emulator/README.md

-# Chip-8 Emulator in C
+# Chip-8 Emulator implemented in C